-Follow-along Supports How often do you meet with the employment specialist?
+Follow-along Supports How often do you meet with the IPS specialist?
 Time-unlimited Follow-along Supports Do you meet in person or by phone?
-Time-unlimited Follow-along Supports Where do you usually meet with your employment specialist?
-Community-based Services Where do you prefer to meet with your employment specialist?
+Time-unlimited Follow-along Supports Where do you usually meet with your IPS specialist?
+Community-based Services Where do you prefer to meet with your IPS specialist?
 Community-based Services